Simulation-of-AI-agents/Chat-to-PDF/README.md

-Here's the updated ReadMe for your YOLOPDF project, reflecting your latest requirements:

 ---

-# YOLOPDF - PDF Chatbot
+# YOLOPDF - A PDF Chatbot

 YOLOPDF is a project developed by Jonathan, Walid, and Mika for the "Simulation of AI Agents" class.
 This project demonstrates how AI can interact with PDF documents, extract relevant information, and facilitate user interaction through a chatbot interface.